 Margaret Yerdon-Grange was named the head softball coach in July of 2009 and is entering her tenth year at the helm of the Rochester program in 2019.
 Prior to her appointment, she was an assistant coach for five seasons.

-Since taking the helm of the Rochester program, Yerdon-Grange has guided the Yellowjackets to seven straight 20+ win seasons, including a 32-win year in 2014 in which Rochester reached the NCAA Finals in Tyler, Texas, the furthest ever postseason trip by a UR softball squad.
-In her time, Rochester has made the Liberty League playoffs all seven years and qualified for NCAA postseason play in four seasons.
+Since taking the helm of the Rochester program, Yerdon-Grange has guided the Yellowjackets to eight straight 20+ win seasons, including a 32-win year in 2014 in which Rochester reached the NCAA Finals in Tyler, Texas, the furthest ever postseason trip by a UR softball squad.
+In her time, Rochester has made the Liberty League playoffs eight times and qualified for NCAA postseason play in four seasons.

 In her time as an assistant coach, Rochester posted an overall record of 144-68, made three consecutive NCAA playoff appearances, won four conference titles, and set single-season victory record for three straight seasons (28 in 2007, 32 in 2008, 33 in 2009).